dennisting-ca/Streaming-home-screen/README.md

     [Note 2 - `net_ratings` calculations for train data is not influenced by ratings in test set]
   - Filtered Data by dropping particular columns and rows by rationale explained in the Jupyter Notebook
 - Explored different metrics on how to define a "top movie"
-- Exported relevant files for future notebooks
+- Exported relevant files for future notebooks (csv, npz, etc)

 ### Part 2 - Modelling Highlights:
 - Imported python libraries and relevant files exported from previous notebooks